 Example 1: If you make a claim in 2019, the relevant tax year is 2017.

 Example 2: If you make a claim in 2020, the relevant tax year is 2018.

 You must also:

-Usually you do not receive payment for the first six days of illness, or any Sunday during your illness.
+Usually you do not receive payment for the first 6 days of illness, or any Sunday during your illness.

 Illness Benefit rates are paid at four different rates.
-We work out which rate we pay you based on your average weekly earnings in the relevant tax year.
-We work out your average weekly earnings by dividing your total earnings (before tax and some other deductions) in the relevant tax year by the actual number of weeks you have worked.
+The Department works out which rate you are paid you based on your average weekly earnings in the relevant tax year.
+The Department works out your average weekly earnings by dividing your total earnings (before tax and some other deductions) in the relevant tax year by the actual number of weeks you have worked.